firstbatchxyz/dnet-tui/README.md

 ## Contributions

-The code is structured so that all "windows" are thought of as their own modules, and they implement the required methods via `impl App` and `impl AppState` within their own file, with respect to visibility.
+The code is structured so that all "windows" are thought of as their own modules, and they implement the required methods via `impl App` within their own file, with respect to visibility.
+Each window should also have a `*View` enum (for the sub-windows if required) and a `*State` struct that is an attribute of `AppState`.

 Within each `impl App` we expect the following methods:

 - `draw_*` to handle drawing on screen (called via `terminal.draw`)
 - `tick_*` to handle ticks (effect within the running loop)